Trần Văn Đôn: Coup

 At 10:00 on 1 November, US Ambassador Henry Cabot Lodge Jr., General Paul Harkins and Admiral Harry D. Felt, the commander of US forces in the Pacific region, were invited to Gia Long Palace by Diệm. Đôn had scheduled the meeting for the visiting Felt at that time to keep Diệm occupied as the troops were moved in and to keep the president in Saigon.
 They were accompanied by Đôn.
 Diệm gave one of his chain-smoking monologues and said that he would cooperate with US recommendations.

 Before leaving Saigon, Felt held a press conference with Harkins and Đôn while the rebels were rolling into the city.
 Thinking of the situation, Đôn kept glancing at his watch while waiting for Felt to fly out.
 The three men were standing as they talked, and Đôn, overcome by nerves, chewed his gum "like a threshing machine", and could not stand still, frequently changing his footing as he talked.
 After Felt left, the runway was closed, and Đôn brushed off Harkins and quickly went away to get ready for the coup.
 Up to the last minute, Harkins and Felt remained unaware of the imminent coup, despite Đôn's fidgety behaviour.
-The pair had paid a visit to Đôn to discuss military issues at 09:15, but instead of the Vietnamese general hosting his American visitors as Joint General Staff headquarters, as was the norm, Đôn went to the Military Assistance Command, Vietnam office.
+The pair had paid a visit to Đôn to discuss military issues at 09:15, but instead of the Vietnamese general hosting his American visitors at JGS headquarters, as was the norm, Đôn went to the Military Assistance Command, Vietnam office.
 Although Felt was surprised, the Americans did not realise the reason for the unusual venue and then pointed at a map and wondered why two airborne battalions appeared to be idling. Đôn replied that they were going into battle, and Harkins nodded, unaware that they were entering Saigon.
 Harkins had told the generals earlier that he opposed a coup, so Đôn avoided the topic.
 Felt had been told of the existence of coup plans by Lodge, who falsely informed him that it was not imminent, saying "There isn't a Vietnamese general with hair enough on his chest to make it go."
 Felt later said that Đôn appeared to be calm and composed.